JorisJamers/cloud-native-track-kubernetes/lab-09/README.md

 # Lab 09 - Persistent Volumes

-Persistent volumes can be used to store data in that way that if the container stops or gets removed you still have the files available.
-It prevents that your data is volatile.
+Persistent volumes can be used to store stateful/persistent data, this means that when a pods is replaced its successor will still have the data available.

-In this scenario we will create an `index.html` file in the minikube instance.
+This can be used when you want to run persistent databases in pods and/or when you want to share data between different pods.

+In this lab we will make a persistent volume that we fill with images, those images will then be served by our application (pods).

 ## Task 0: Creating a namespace